RESEARCH

 Centralized Support for Clinical Research at Four KMU Hospitals

-The Center for Clinical Research was established in April 2015 to promote clinical research and contribute to the further development of medical care at the four KMU hospitals.
+The Clinical Research Support Center was established in April 2015 to promote clinical research and contribute to the further development of medical care at the four KMU hospitals.
 The Center has a support system to advance all facets of clinical research conducted at the four KMU hospitals.

 The Center consists of an administrative office and five divisions: the Education, Training and Auditing Division responsible for promoting research through education and audits; the Research Promotion Division responsible for supporting implementation of research by the CRCs; the Research Planning Division responsible for consulting and coaching on study protocols for fruitful research; the Medical Statistics Division to provide researchers with statistical knowledge ; and the Data Management Division responsible for data management and monitoring for quality control.